jeromeetienne/EasyWebsocket/README.md

 # How to use it

-Just include the following in your webpage.
+Just include the following in your webpage. see it [live](http://jeromeetienne.github.com/EasyWebsocket/example/example.html)

     <script src="http://jeromeetienne.github.com/EasyWebsocket/web/easyWebSocket-min.js"></script>
     <script>